 Third accused in Puri gang rape arrested

 The third accused in the case of alleged gang rape of a girl in Puri town of Odisha has been arrested, police said on Saturday.
-The accused, who was absconding since the incident happened on December 2, was arrested on Friday night from a village under Brahmagiri police station area, they said.
+The accused, who was absconding since the incident happened on December 2, was arrested on Saturday evening from a village under Brahmagiri police station area, they said.

 Two of the four persons, including a dismissed police constable, accused of raping the 17-year-old girl in the temple town were arrested on December 3.
 The girl was allegedly gang raped by two persons including the former police constable inside a police quarters near Jhadeswari Club in the town.